nikaro/devc/README.md

 ## Limitations

-It currently (and probably forever if nobody send a pull request for it) does not support devcontainer that uses Dokerfile only.
+It currently does not support devcontainer that uses Dokerfile only.
 A Docker-Compose file is mandatory.
+It also does not support all `devcontainer.json` options.

 ## Install